-3.1.5 Good standing.
-Chartered Student Organizations are expected to be respectful of the community standards that help constitute a Catholic, Jesuit community.
-The Student Code of Conduct must be followed at all times.
+E. Good standing.
+Chartered Student Organizations are expected to be respectful of the University Community Standards that help constitute a Catholic, Jesuit community.
+The Community Standards must be followed at all times.
 Chartered Student Organizations must also adhere to all policies and procedures outlined for chartered Student Organizations.
 Only chartered Student Organizations in good standing with Saint Louis University will be authorized to use University facilities or services, or be permitted to identify themselves directly or indirectly with the University name.

-3.1.6 Hazing.
+F. Hazing.
 Hazing in all forms is prohibited.
 Missouri state law defines hazing as a crime (RSMO Section 578.360).
 Any Student attending Saint Louis University, any Chartered Student Organization, or sorority or fraternity is prohibited from conspiring to or engaging in hazing (including any act that injures, frightens, degrades or disgraces another Student).
-Violation of this policy must be reported to the Office of Student Conduct for review and possible disciplinary action against the Students and/or Student Organization allegedly involved.
+Violation of this policy must be reported to the Office of Student Responsibility and Community Standards for review and possible disciplinary action against the Students and/or Student Organization allegedly involved.

-Failure to comply with these guidelines should be immediately reported to the Student Involvement Center, Student Government Association and the Office of Student Conduct for an investigation, charter review, and resolution with the Student members and/or the chartered Student Organization.
+K. Failure to comply with these guidelines should be immediately reported to the Student Involvement Center, Student Government Association and the Office of Student Responsibility and Community Standards for an investigation, charter review, and resolution with the Student members and/or the chartered Student Organization.
 The President of the University reserves the right to determine whether any organization proposed for charter does or does not conform to the ideals and goals of the University.

 Students shall have the right to establish and elect a democratic Student government.
 The Student Government Association (SGA), including designated organizations that fall within its structure, will represent the Student body in the formulation and application of policy affecting academic and Student affairs.